ulticoder/ulticoder.github.io/README.md

 Base on publicly available news and job postings, Ulimate Software is at the forefront of applying these technologies:

    * Machine Learning,
-   * Natural Language Processing (NLP) Artificial Intelligence
+   * <a target="_blank" href="https://www.fool.com/investing/2017/11/03/ultimate-software-moves-forward-with-ai-platform.aspx">Natural Language Processing (NLP) Artificial Intelligence</a>
    * microservices based on Java Spring Boot with Pivotal Cloud Foundry.
    * Analytics dashboards through <a target="_blank" href="https://www.ibm.com/products/cognos-analytics/">
    IBM Cognos Analytics</a>, which provides easy self-service to visualize data in a variety of formats.
-   * JMeter, LoadRunner,
+   * JMeter, LoadRunner

 ## This website